-Then we practice the rules we made up until they become our subconscious habits.
+Then we practiced the rules we made up until they became our subconscious habits.

 Since most of our problems come from using the life skills of a five-year-old to manage our lives as teens and adults, it’s not a surprise that we don’t have even more problems than we do.

-It seems if we want to decrease the problems and negative emotions in our lives, the best approach would be to learn how to do those three foundation life skills better.
+It seems if we want to decrease the problems and negative emotions in our lives, the best approach would be to learn upgraded versions for doing those three foundation life skills.

 Better life skills will yield closer, more nurturing relationships, consistently better choices, and results that do not generate so many negative emotions.